Dr Cindy WoodSenior Lecturer

 I am a Senior Lecturer in Medieval History, teaching both subject specific and generic historical themes.
 These include, the Crusades; material culture; monasticism; local history; medieval death and the late medieval period in general.

 My research areas are religion in the late medieval period, intercession, churches and the late medieval royal family.
 Having studied both history and archaeology as an undergraduate and in postgraduate studies, physical evidence is as important to me as documentary evidence in all my research.
 My publications and confernece papers to date reflect these interests.

-I am also involved in a local project collecting and collating graffiti in Hampshire churches, especialy Winchester Cathedral with the Hampshire Field Club.
-I am also on th eeditorial board of the southern hisotry Scoeity, as Hon.
-Membership Secretary and also Secretary of the Friends of Clarendon Palace.
+I am also involved in a local project collecting and collating graffiti in Winchester Cathedral with studnets with the Winchester Research Apprenceship Project (WRAP) and have links with the Hampshire Field Club Graffiti Group.
+I am also on the editorial board of the Southern History Society, as Hon.
+Membership Secretary and also Secretary of the Friends of Clarendon Royal Palace.